 Status of Resale Application and First Appointment booked

-You can submit your application either using the ResaleNet system or the e-Resale system.
+You can submit your application either using the Estate Agent Toolkit or the e-Resale system.

-- Only for salespersons from estate agents that have subscribed to the ResaleNet System, to submit applications on behalf of the their clients (buyers or sellers).
+- Only for salespersons from estate agents that have signed up for the Estate Agent Toolkit, to submit applications on behalf of their clients (buyers or sellers).

 - For DIY buyers or DIY sellers (those who have not engaged the services of a salesperson).

-- For salespersons from estate agents that do not subscribe to the ResaleNet System, to submit applications on behalf of their clients (buyers or sellers).
+- For salespersons to submit applications on behalf of their clients (buyers or sellers).

 The buyer's and the seller's portions of the resale application need not be submitted using the same system.